 To scald your milk, heat it on the stove top or in the microwave until it exceeds 180°F. Then allow it to cool down to lukewarm.

 Fit your mixer with either the bread hook or cookie paddles.
+(This dough does not require much kneading, so you can definitely mix by hand, if you need to.)

 Add your sourdough starter, cooled milk, softened butter, sugar, mashed potatoes, beaten egg, salt, and flour to the bowl of your mixer (reserve the 1½ T. melted butter for later).